sandstorm-io/sandstorm/docs/developing/troubleshooting.md

 <base target="_blank">
 ```

+## A blank white screen renders where the app should be

+This can happen when a Sandstorm app in development doesn't know its
+correct base URL and serves a HTTP redirect away from the Sandstorm
+server.
+Sandstorm blocks that redirect, resulting in a white grain
+frame.

+To find out if you're running into this issue, open the Javascript
+console in your browser and look for a `Content-Security-Policy`
+violation.
+If you see a message about navigation being blocked, then
+very likely you are seeing this error.

+If possible, configure the app to use a base URL of `''`, literally
+the empty string.
+Then it will send HTTP redirects without
+specifying a base URL.
+If that isn't possible, Sandstorm apps should
+look at the

+Sandstorm apps should look at the `Host:` header for a base URL if
+they need one.
 ## KeyError: 'getpwuid(): uid not found: 1000'

 This is a Python bug.
 See [the Python packaging guide](raw-python.md#keyerror-getpwuid-uid-not-found-1000) for a work-around.